You are here

 Todd Dobson, CPA, was appointed by the Governor to the TSET Board of Investors.
 Dobson is the senior vice president and chief financial officer at MidFirst Bank.
 Dobson oversees the bank's investment portfolio strategies, interest rate risk, credit risk, cash management, secondary marketing, profitability systems, accounting, tax and compliance functions.
 He also manages the credit approval and monitoring function of the bank.
 Before joining MidFirst in 1991, he spent seven years with Price Waterhouse as a tax manager and certified public accountant.
 After joining MidFirst, he was promoted to the position of treasurer in 1994, was named chief financial officer in 1995 and was subsequently promoted to senior executive vice president in March 2011.
 Dobson joined MidFirst's board of directors in 2007.
 He earned a bachelor's degree in accounting from Oklahoma Christian University and a master's degree in business administration from Oklahoma City University.

-Donald A. Pape, appointed by the Senate President Pro Tempore, is a banker and an attorney with the Norman office of Phillips Murrah, an Oklahoma City-based business law firm.
-Mr. Pape brings 36 years of experience to his position as Chairman of the Board of Republic Bank & Trust in Norman, whose assets have grown from $18 million to $330 million under his leadership.
-He also serves as a board member of the Bankers Advisory Board of the U.S. Conference of State Bank Supervisors in Washington, D.C.
-Mr. Pape, whose law practice is focused on the intersection of business and finance, is admitted to practice in Oklahoma, the U.S. District Court for the Western District of Oklahoma and the U.S. Supreme Court.
+Donald A. Pape, appointed by the Senate President Pro Tempore, is a former banker and an attorney with the Norman office of Phillips Murrah, an Oklahoma City-based business law firm.
+He also served as chair of the board of Republic Bank & Trust in Norman for nearly 30 years.
+Mr. Pape serves as a board member of the Bankers Advisory Board of the U.S. Conference of State Bank Supervisors in Washington, D.C.
+Mr. Pape, whose law practice is focused on banking law and regulation, is admitted to practice in Oklahoma, the U.S. District Court for the Western District of Oklahoma and the U.S. Supreme Court.